 - At sunset, a staff would set up a fire to roast marshmallows.
 This is something we did a few times and really enjoyed.
 It was both our first time roasting marshmallows.

 - We started each morning with the most delicious breakfast overlooking the ocean.

 - We ended each day with a candle light dinner before retiring to our room to clean up and watch a movie.

 My daughter and I had a fantastic experience at LUX* Le Morne.
-Although, my daughter might eventually forget our trip together, after all she was only 4 years old, I can’t expect her to remember everything about our time in Mauritius.
+Although my daughter might eventually forget our trip together, after all she was only 4 years old, I can’t expect her to remember everything about our time in Mauritius.
 What I do know, is that our bond is stronger and I will always cherish our time in this idyllic location.
-If you want to read more about my 1st mommy-daughter trip, visit Flagstaff Moms Blog for my blog post entitled: It is Time to Make Mother-Daughter Trips a Tradition.
+If you want to read more about my 1st mommy-daughter trip, visit Flagstaff Mom Collective for my blog post entitled: It is Time to Make Mother-Daughter Trips a Tradition.